oroinc/documentation/commerce/user_guide/overview/system/menus_overview.rst

 Navigation Bar
 """"""""""""""

-A **commerce_main_menu** defines the static content of the OroCommerce Front Store main menu.
+A **commerce_main_menu** defines the static content of the OroCommerce Storefront main menu.
 The leading part of the menu is generated based on the structure of the website web catalog or master catalog.
 The trailing part is composed of the **commerce_main_menu** items.

 .. image:: /configuration_guide/img/frontend_menu/FrontendMainMenu.png